maxmind/mmdb-from-go-blogpost/README.md

 1. Load the GeoLite2 Country MaxMind DB.
    - We will take a pathname to the MMDB file and call [`mmdbwriter.Load()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Load) on it, returning `writer`, an [`*mmdbwriter.Tree`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree).
-2. Add our own internal department data to the appropriate IP ranges.
+2. Add our own internal department data to the appropriate IP address ranges.
-   - We will call [`writer.InsertFunc()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree.InsertFunc) once for each department's IP range.
+   - We will call [`writer.InsertFunc()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree.InsertFunc) once for each department's IP address range.
 3. Write the enriched database to a new MMDB file.
    - We will call [`writer.WriteTo()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree.WriteTo).
 4. Look up the new data in the enriched database to confirm our additions.